Description

 The launch template on the EC2 side has InstanceInitiatedShutdownBehavior=terminate, so shutdown becomes a real

 instance termination — no orphaned EBS volumes.
-A reaper goroutine runs every 60s and terminates anything that overstays
+Anything that overstays its pool’s max runtime is terminated

 Who it is for